 IRS W-9 and State Direct Deposit Forms

-The State of Indiana now requires completition of an IRS W-9 form and a State Direct Deposit Form by all grantees.
+The State of Indiana now requires completion of an IRS W-9 form and a State Direct Deposit Form by all direct grantees.
+(Only complete these forms if you receive funds directly from the state).
 These forms replace the previously required Vendor Information Form.
 These forms should be completed using your legal name.
 Schools must complete these forms using their district/corporation information as the State will not issue payments to individual schools.
 Completed forms should be returned to the Indiana Arts Commission with the grant agreement.
 The IAC will submit the forms to the Auditor's Office on your behalf.
 If you have questions about how to complete these forms, contact the IAC.

 These forms collects taxpayer identification information and direct deposit information as all payments from the State of Indiana are made electronically.
 A voided check may be used in place of having your bank complete the routing information for your account.
 To use this option, the name and address listed on the check must match the remit name and address at the top of the forms.